 Note 1-Description of the Plan

-The following description of the IAC Inc. Retirement Savings Plan, (formerly the IAC/InterActiveCorp Retirement Savings Plan, renamed effective August 11, 2022; the "Plan") provides only general information.
+The following description of the IAC Inc. Retirement Savings Plan (the "Plan") provides only general information.
 Participants should refer to the Summary Plan Description for a more complete description of the Plan's provisions.

 General